Junker

-Junker (Junker, Junker, Jonkheer, Yunker, Junker, Junker, იუნკერი, Iunkeri) is a noble honorific, derived from Middle High German Juncherre, meaning 'young nobleman' or otherwise 'young lord' (derivation of jung and Herr).
+Junker (Junker, Junker, Jonkheer, Junker, Junker, იუნკერი, Iunkeri) is a noble honorific, derived from Middle High German Juncherre, meaning 'young nobleman' or otherwise 'young lord' (derivation of jung and Herr).
 The term is traditionally used throughout the German-speaking and Scandinavian parts of Europe.
 It was also used in the Russian Empire due to Baltic German influence, up until the Russian Revolution.
 The term is currently still in use by the Georgian Defense Forces for student officers of the National Defence Academy.

 Honorific title

-In Brandenburg, the Junker was originally one of the members of the higher Edelfrei (immediate) nobility without or before the accolade.
-It evolved to a general denotation of a young or lesser noble, sometimes politically insignificant, understood as "country squire".
+In Brandenburg, the Junker was originally one of the members of the higher Edelfrei (immediate) nobility without or before the accolade of knighthood.
+But the word evolved into a general denotation of a young or lesser nobleman, sometimes politically insignificant, understood as what in England is called a "country squire".

-Martin Luther disguised himself as "Junker Jörg" at the Wartburg; he would later mock King Henry VIII of England as "Juncker Heintz".
+Martin Luther disguised himself as "Junker Jörg" at the Wartburg; he would later mock Henry VIII of England as "Juncker Heintz".

-As part of the nobility, many Junker families only had prepositions such as von or zu before their family names without further ranks.
-The abbreviation of the title was Jkr., most often placed before the given name and titles, for example: Jkr.
+As part of the nobility, many Junker families only had prepositions such as von or zu before their family names, without formal titles, while some had no such prepositions.The abbreviation of the title was Jkr., most often placed before the given name and titles, for example: Jkr.
 Heinrich von Hohenberg.
 The female equivalent Junkfrau (Jkfr.) was used only sporadically.
 In some cases, the honorific Jkr. was also used for Freiherren (barons) and Grafen (counts).

+Junker (and its cognates) was traditionally used in the above sense of an honorific of nobility mostly in Prussia and eastern Germany; in other German-speaking lands, it was not used or else had different meanings; in Swiss German dialects, for instance, it meant a farm worker.

-Junker (and its cognates) was traditionally used as a noble honorific throughout the German-speaking parts of Europe.
-The title today survives in its traditional meaning in the Netherlands and Belgium in the Dutch form Jonkheer.
+The title today survives in its honorific meaning in the Netherlands and Belgium, in the Dutch form Jonkheer.
+The Hoge Raad van Adel (High Council of Nobility) in the Netherlands defines it as an honorific predicate, and not a title.